-When you have extra cholesterol in your blood, it builds up inside the walls of your heart’s arteries (blood vessels).
+Extra cholesterol in your blood causes deposits to build up on the inside walls of your heart’s arteries (blood vessels).
 This buildup is called plaque.
 It narrows your arteries and reduces, or even stops, the blood flow.
-This can cause a heart attack, stroke, or other serious heart disease.
+This can lead to a heart attack, stroke, or other serious heart or blood vessel disease.

 Total cholesterol is the amount of all of the fats in your blood.
 These fats are called lipids.
-Several different types make up your total cholesterol.
+There are different types of lipid that make up your total cholesterol.
 The two most important types are:

 High cholesterol, especially "bad" cholesterol (LDL), can clog your arteries.
 This may reduce blood flow to your heart.
 It can lead to heart disease, stroke, or heart attack.
 Cholesterol is measured in milligrams per deciliter (mg/dL).

 If you have heart disease or diabetes, your LDL cholesterol should stay below 100 mg/dL.

 If you are at risk for heart disease, your LDL cholesterol should be lower than 130 mg/dL.

 Almost everyone else can benefit from LDL cholesterol that is lower than 160 - 190 mg/dL.

 You want your HDL "good" cholesterol to be high.

 For men, HDL should be above 40 mg/dL.
 For women, it should be above 50 mg/dL.
 Exercise helps raise your HDL level.